ZebMcKayhan/WireguardManager/README.md

 If SiteB does not consist of an Asus HND router the Cabin.conf should be suitable for running with wg-quick but you might need to make device specific modifications to it to make it work.

-put these files on SiteB router here
+Put these files on SiteB router here:
 ```sh
 /opt/etc/wireguard.d/
 ```

-and import the config as a server in wgm:
+And import the config as a server in wgm:
 ```sh
 E:Option ==> import Cabin.conf type=server